Mongul: Fictional character biography

-Mongul was the ruler of his species until a revolution occurred by his people and a holy man named the Ancient Arkymandryte.
-Mongul was forced to flee the throne to save his life.
-In his first appearance, Mongul kidnaps Superman's friends (Lois Lane, Jimmy Olsen and Steve Lombard), threatening to kill them unless the hero brings him the key from a dead Warzoon race called Largas, that can activate the artificial planet Warworld.
-After Superman retrieves the key, and is forced to fight Martian Manhunter who is protecting it, Mongul activates Warworld.
+Mongul was the ruler of his species until he was overthrown in a revolution and forced to flee.
+In his first appearance, Mongul kidnaps Superman's friends (Lois Lane, Jimmy Olsen, and Steve Lombard), threatening to kill them unless the hero brings him a key that can activate the artificial planet Warworld.
+After Superman retrieves the key, Mongul activates Warworld.
 Psychically linked with its controls, Mongul tries to destroy Superman and Supergirl.
-Mongul is ultimately rendered unconscious by a massive mental strain caused from using its controls, but manages to escape before the heroes destroy Warworld.
+Mongul is rendered unconscious by the mental strain caused from using its controls, but manages to escape before the heroes destroy Warworld.

-Mongul then tries to conquer Throneworld, the home planet of Prince Gavyn, one of the heroes who have used the name Starman.
+Mongul then tries to conquer Throneworld, the home planet of Prince Gavyn.
 Mongul murders Gavyn's sister and forces Gavyn's lover into marrying him to usurp the throne of the empire for himself.
 He uses Throneworld's planet-destroying weapon to blackmail other planets into obedience.
 Superman arrives and battles Mongul, while Starman disables the weapon.
 Mongul retreats as soon as the weapon is disabled, planning to make his next move.
 Now wanting revenge on Superman, Mongul kills a Controller and steals a Sun-Eater to devour the Earth's Sun.
-While the Justice League of America and Legion of Super-Heroes battle Mongul, Superman finally defeats him as the Legion destroys the Sun-Eater.
+While the Justice League and Legion of Super-Heroes battle Mongul, Superman finally defeats him as the Legion destroys the Sun-Eater.

 Mongul attacks Superman on his birthday and ensnares him with Black Mercy, an alien plant that feeds off a victim's "bio-aura" and subdues them with visions of their ideal world.
 Meanwhile, Mongul nearly kills Wonder Woman while mocking her views that women are equal.
-In the end, thanks to Batman, Robin, and Wonder Woman, Mongul falls victim to the plant, receiving visions of being ruler of the universe.
+In the end, thanks to Batman, Robin, and Wonder Woman, Mongul falls victim to the plant, receiving visions of being dictator of the universe.